About

 Bingham purges his work.
 Once he tires of storing his art, he makes a trip to the dump.
 He's disposed of 100s of 16"x20" silver gelatin prints, along with many of his larger scaled paintings.
 He does regret trashing over 1000 negatives (35mm & 120mm); he can't access old data sets.

-However, for Bingham, it's the aha of a process, discovering an unfamiliar system of seeing, or experimenting with a new style of exhibiting, that he just won't let go of.
+However, for Bingham, it's the aha of a process, discovering unfamiliar systems of: seeing, exhibiting, organizing, & defining.
 His wife, Elizabeth Depew, calls it post modern subborness.

 Books